MorganMureithi/Financial-Inclusion-in-Rwanda/README.md

 Company A leads the mobile money market with a **55.6%** market share,Company B comes second with a **41.8%** market share while Company C comes distant third with a small share of about **2.6%**

-On the other hand, rural Mobile Money subscribers have registered most failures in transacting via  Mobile Money,where,tleast nearly **twice** as much failures in transactions were experineced by rural subcrisbers than their urban counterparts.
+On the other hand, rural Mobile Money subscribers have registered most failures in transacting via  Mobile Money.
+Atleast nearly **twice** as much failures in transactions were experineced by rural subcrisbers than their urban counterparts.

 **Notable issues :**